syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 ![Windows Forms ColorUIControl showing selected groups and colors](ColorUI_images/Overview_img238.jpeg)

-N> These property settings can be reset using ResetSelectedColorGroup() and ResetSelectedColor() methods.
+N> These property settings can be reset using the ResetSelectedColorGroup() and ResetSelectedColor() methods.